SASSA appeal to the Independent Tribunal (ITSAA): how it works

 • Your SRD R370 reconsideration has been declined.

-• Your grant has been suspended, lapsed or cancelled.
+• Your grant has been suspended, lapsed or cancelled and you believe the decision is wrong.

-How to lodge an ITSAA appeal
+How to lodge an appeal

 Free help